 Now, right-click in an empty spot on Layer 1 and choose Convert to Smart Object from the menu that appears.
-Converting to a smart object allows us to later modify the filters we’ll be applying which is helpful for fine-tuning.
+Converting to a smart object allows us to modify the filters we’ll be applying which is helpful for fine-tuning.

-Plus, by making it a smart object, you can create the template then swap out the photo later to create a whole new painting without having to go through all the steps.
+Plus, by making it a smart object, you can create the template and then swap out the photo later to create a whole new painting without having to go through all the steps.
 I’ll show you how to do that at the end.

 Step 2: Add a Watercolor Filter

 Okay, let’s start adding some filters.
 We’ll start with the most obvious one, the watercolor filter.

 Go to Filter in the menu bar and choose Filter Gallery.

 If the filter gallery is grayed out, your image is probably in the wrong mode.
 It needs to be in RGB Color and 8 bit for the filters to work.
 To check, go to Image in the menu bar and make sure that RGB Color and 8 Bits/Channel are selected.

 Once in the filter gallery, open the Artistic folder and choose Watercolor from the effects.
 On the right, you can adjust the values to help them fit your particular image.
 I used 11 for Brush Detail, 3 for Shadow Intensity, and 1 for Texture.